nowaalex/af-utils/examples/README.md

 Shared behavioral tests live at `virtual/<category>/<example>/tests`.
-A group-level `style.module.css` is the visual source of truth when an example has multiple implementations; `pnpm workspace:sync` copies it into each standalone project, generates framework entrypoints and package metadata, and synchronizes exact local package versions.
-CI runs `pnpm workspace:sync:check`.
+A group-level `style.module.css` is the visual source of truth when an example has multiple implementations; `pnpm nx run @af-utils/examples:versions` copies it into each standalone project, generates framework entrypoints and package metadata, and synchronizes exact local package versions.
+CI runs `pnpm nx run @af-utils/examples:versions:check`.

 The standalone guarantee applies to the documentation branch after its corresponding npm release.
 A development or release branch that intentionally uses an unreleased API can only run inside the monorepo until that package version has been published; a registry-only sandbox cannot install code that does not exist in the registry yet.